-- (3) This Order requires the closure of physical office spaces, retail spaces, or other public spaces of a business and does not otherwise restrict the conduct of business operations through telecommuting or otherwise working from home in which an employee only interacts with clients or customers remotely. - (4) The maximum number of customers allowed in a "retail space" at any given time shall be equal to 20% of the maximum occupancy of the retail space, as determined by the relevant fire marshal or fire department.
-If customers are waiting outside of a "retail space", they must to do so in compliance with social distancing protocols including the requirement that they maintain a distance of at least six-feet from other individuals, avoid person-toperson contact. - (5) All casinos and horse racing facilities shall close during the pendency of this Order.
-This directive excludes those casinos operating on Tribal lands. - (6) Hotels, motels, RV parks, and other places of lodging shall not operate at more than twenty-five percent of maximum occupancy.
+(4) This Order requires the closure of physical office spaces, retail spaces, or other public spaces of a business and does not otherwise restrict the conduct of business operations through telecommuting or otherwise working from home in which an employee only interacts with clients or customers remotely.

+(5) The maximum number of customers allowed in a "retail space" at any given time shall be equal to 20% of the maximum occupancy of the retail space, as determined by the relevant fire marshal or fire department.
+If customers are waiting outside of a "retail space", they must to do so in compliance with social distancing protocols including the requirement that they maintain a distance of at least six-feet from other individuals, avoid person-to-person contact.

+(6) All casinos shall close during the pendency of this Order.
+This directive excludes those casinos operating on Tribal lands.
+Horse racing facilities may operate without spectators.

+(7) Hotels, motels, RV parks, and other places of lodging shall not operate at more than twenty-five percent of maximum occupancy.
 Health care workers who are engaged in the provision of care to New Mexico residents or individuals utilizing lodging facilities for extended stays, as temporary housing, or for purposes of a quarantine or isolation period shall not be counted for purposes of determining maximum occupancy.
-Short-term vacation rentals, apartments, and houses are not permitted to operate except to provide housing to health care workers who reside out of state but are engaged in the provision of care to New Mexico residents. - (7) All call centers situated in New Mexico are directed to reduce their in-person workforce by 100%.
-This includes any call center that is part of or supports an essential business. - (8) Self-storage facilities should reduce operations to the minimum number of employees necessary to ensure public access to storage units and adequate security for storage units, including a 100% reduction in permanent onsite workforce whenever possible. - (9) This Order does not limit animal shelters, zoos, and other facilities with animal care operations from performing tasks that ensure the health and welfare of animals.
-Those tasks should be performed with the minimum number of employees necessary, for the minimum amount of time necessary, and with strict adherence to all social distancing protocols. - (10) The New Mexico Department of Public Safety, the New Mexico Department of Homeland Security and Emergency Management, the Department of the Environment, and all other State departments and agencies are authorized to take all appropriate steps to ensure compliance with this Order. - (11) All public and private employers are required to comply with this Order and any instructions provided by State departments or agencies regarding COVID-19. - (12) In order to minimize the shortage of health care supplies and other necessary goods, grocery stores and other retailers are hereby directed to limit the sale of medications, durable medical equipment, baby formula, diapers, sanitary care products, and hygiene products to three items per individual.
-NMSA 1978, § 12-1OA-6 (2012).
+Shortterm vacation rentals, apartments, and houses are not permitted to operate except to provide housing to health care workers who reside out of state but are engaged in the provision of care to New Mexico residents.

+(8) All call centers situated in New Mexico are directed to reduce their in-person workforce by 100%.
+This includes any call center that is part of or supports an essential business.

+(9) Self-storage facilities should reduce operations to the minimum number of employees necessary to ensure public access to storage units and adequate security for storage units, including a 100% reduction in permanent on-site workforce whenever possible.

+(10) This Order does not limit animal shelters, zoos, and other facilities with animal care operations from performing tasks that ensure the health and welfare of animals.
+Those tasks should be performed with the minimum number of employees necessary, for the minimum amount of time necessary, and with strict adherence to all social distancing protocols.

+(11) Federally licensed firearm dealers may operate to the extent necessary to conduct background checks and to allow individuals to take possession of firearms that were ordered online or through other remote means.
+They shall provide these services by appointment only.

+(12) Golf courses may open on a modified basis.
+They may be open for golf only and shall not provide any dine-in or retail services.
+They shall minimize staff and operations to the greatest extent possible and follow all sanitation and social distancing protocols.

+(13) The New Mexico Department of Public Safety, the New Mexico Department of Homeland Security and Emergency Management, the Department of the Environment, and all other State departments and agencies are authorized to take all appropriate steps to ensure compliance with this Order.

+(14) All public and private employers are required to comply with this Order and any instructions provided by State departments or agencies regarding COVID-19.

+(15) In order to minimize the shortage of health care supplies and other necessary goods, grocery stores and other retailers are hereby directed to limit the sale of medications, durable medical equipment, baby formula, diapers, sanitary care products, and hygiene products to three items per individual.
+NMSA 1978, § 12-I0A-6 (2012).